iExec Protocol

 const iexecOut = process.env.IEXEC_OUT;

-const secretNamespace = process.env.IEXEC_REQUESTER_SECRET_1;
+const app_secret = process.env.IEXEC_APP_DEVELOPER_SECRET;

-const secretKey = process.env.IEXEC_REQUESTER_SECRET_2;
+const req_secret = process.env.IEXEC_REQUESTER_SECRET_1;

-if (!secretNamespace) {
+if (!app_secret) {

 }